ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 ## Bonus 2:

-You might think I am writing this with too much confident.
+You might think I am writing this with too much confidence.
 How can I, someone who haven't got any internship, help you?
 Well, Microsoft just called me (unofficailly) that I got the internship while I am finishing the post.
-So I guess my article is more legit now.
+So I guess my article is legit now.